AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-lance-iceberg-multimodal.md

 **LanceDB / Lance tables** hold the embeddings and enable vector retrieval: given a query image embedding, find the 50 most semantically similar training examples.
 The Lance table stores the embedding alongside a pointer to the object store location (S3 URL or file path) so the actual image bytes can be fetched directly after retrieval.

 **Object store (S3/GCS/ABS)** holds the raw media files.
-Neither Iceberg nor Lance tries to store raw images or video—object storage is the right layer for blobs.
+Neither Iceberg nor Lance tries to store raw images or video, object storage is the right layer for blobs.
 Both table formats store references to the object store.

 The multimodal ingestion pipeline ties these together: when new media arrives, it gets stored in object storage, its embedding is computed (CLIP for images and video, Whisper for audio), the embedding is written to the Lance table, and the structured metadata is written to the Iceberg table.